dustmop/rasterjs/docs.md

 ### setTrueColor(rgb)

-Add the rgb value to the colorSet and use it as the foreground color.
+Add the rgb value to the colorMap and use it as the foreground color.

 ## Drawing